Introduction: A Hut on Wheels

 Step 19: Finishing.

 The hut will be used as a quiet retreat in a garden to do art & crafts & relax.
 I didn't plan this hut as a "touring" affair.
-It would not be aerodynamic and I estimate its weight at around 1200kg.
-If I build another I will use a heavy duty, twin axle trailer.
+It would not be aerodynamic and it's not designed for the open road.
+The wheels are simply to facilitate moving the hut onto its final site and to allow it to be built in one place and situated in another.
+If I build another I will maybe use a heavy duty, twin axle trailer.